$n$-permutability and linear Datalog implies symmetric Datalog: Preliminaries

 Observe that if $P$ is a symmetric Datalog program, then $\mathcal{G}(P,I)$ is always a symmetric graph.
 Therefore, deciding if $P(I)\proves G$ is equivalent to an undirected reachability problem.
-Evaluating symmetric Datalog programs is thus in $\compL$ thanks to Reingold's celebrated result that undirected reachability is in $\compL$~\cite{reingold-reachability}.
+Evaluating symmetric Datalog programs is thus in $\compL$ thanks to Reingold's celebrated result that undirected reachability is in \compL~\cite{reingold-reachability}.
+(In fact, undirected reachability is \compL-complete under first order reductions, as is evaluating symmetric Datalog programs: Consider the symmetric Turing machines introduced in~\cite{sl-paper}.
+When equipped with logarithmic amount of memory, these machines define the complexity class \compSL.
+When one applies the construction in the proof of Theorem 3.16 in \cite{descriptive-complexity} to symmetric logspace machines, one gets that undirected reachability is \compSL-hard modulo first order reductions.
+Since $\compL\subset \compSL$~\cite[Theorem 1]{sl-paper}, undirected reachability is $\compL$-hard.)

 We will often use Datalog programs whose predicates correspond to relations on $A$.
 However, in doing so we will \emph{not} restrict ourselves to just the relations from the relational clone of $\A$.
-If the predicates $R,S_1,\dots,S_l$ correspond to relations on $A$, then we say that the rule
+If the predicates $R^P,S_1^P,\dots,S_\ell^P$ correspond to relations $R^A,S_1^A,\dots,S_\ell^A$ on $A$ in some agreed upon way, then we say that the rule

-is \emph{consistent} with $\A$ if the corresponding implication holds for all tuples of $A$, i.e. the sentence
+is \emph{consistent} with $A$ if the corresponding implication holds for all tuples of $A$, i.e. the sentence

-holds in the relational structure $\A$ (recall that $X$ is the list of all variables used in the rules of $P$).
-In other words, a consistent rule records an implication that is true in $\A$.
+holds in $A$ (recall that $X$ is the list of all variables used in the rules of $P$).
+In other words, a consistent rule records an implication that is true in $A$.

 For $r\in\en$, we construct the \emph{$r$-ary maximal symmetric Datalog program consistent with $\A$}, denoted by $\symprogram_\A^{r}$, as follows: The program has as predicates all relations of arity at most $r$ on $A$ (these will be IDBs), plus a new symbol for each basic relation of $\A$ of arity at most $r$ (these symbols will correspond to the relations used in constraints and they will never be IDBs; thus we have two symbols for each basic relation of $\A$, only one of which can be on the left hand side of any rule).